• Home

 Financial stress is everywhere.
 It pops up in family law, litigation, business, and our dealings with taxing authorities.

-Every lawyer can better serve clients if they know a bit about bankruptcy, regardless of the focus of their practice?
-Here’s my list of basic bankruptcy truths that every lawyer should know to guide clients to better outcomes.
+Every lawyer can better serve clients if they know a bit about bankruptcy, regardless of the focus of their practice.
+Here’s my list of bankruptcy basics for lawyers that every practitioner should know to guide clients to better outcomes.

 1. Debtors keep everything in 97+% of cases